rraheemp/FINAL_CONTROLLER/README.md

 MAX6675 Library,
 Ticker.

-They can all be installed using the library manager in Platformio
+They can all be installed using the library manager in Platformio.